SenseLogic/GENERIS/README.md

 {{variable name$:boolean expression}} : conditional plain code
 ```

-They can have a boolean expression to add a condition on their value :
+They can have a boolean expression to require they match specific conditions :

 ```go
 HasText text